libang1991/OBIMD/README.md

-Here's a concise English introduction to the **Oracle Bone Multimodal Dataset (OBIMD)** based on its Hugging Face repository:

----

 ### Oracle Bone Multimodal Dataset (OBIMD)
 **Overview**
 OBIMD is a pioneering multimodal dataset for **oracle bone script research**, combining visual, textual, and structural data.
 It bridges ancient Chinese writing systems with modern computational analysis.